| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 IDX website

 A real estate agent’s website is one of the most important marketing and lead generation tools in their arsenal, especially when they have IDX functionality.
-IDX, or internet data exchange, allows your website to “talk” to the MLS and keep up-to-date real estate listings right on your site.
+IDX, or internet data exchange, allows your website to connect to the MLS and keep up-to-date real estate listings right on your site.
 We have done extensive research and selected our top real estate website builders that include IDX to help agents select the best provider.
-Check out our roundup below:
+Check out our roundup of the best real estate website builders.

 J